yannoff/console/README.md

 ## Why are we here ?

-This component was conceived as a replacement for the [symfony/console](https://github.com/symfony/console) component.
+This library was conceived as an alternative to the [symfony/console](https://github.com/symfony/console) component.

 After several years using the [symfony/console](https://github.com/symfony/console), it became more and more obvious: